 Each party shall process personal data in accordance with Applicable Law, including the Canadian Personal Information Protection and Electronic Documents Act (PIPEDA) and, where applicable, the EU General Data Protection Regulation.

-Each party shall treat as confidential all non-public information received from the other in connection with the Services and shall use it only for the purposes of the Merchant Agreement.
+Each party shall treat as confidential all non-public information received from the other in connection with the Services and shall use it only for the purposes of the Client Agreement.
 Confidentiality obligations survive termination for a period of five (5) years.

 12. Intellectual property

 All intellectual-property rights in the Services, the Parex platform, documentation, trademarks, and related materials remain the exclusive property of Parex or its licensors.
-The Merchant is granted a limited, non-exclusive, non-transferable, revocable licence to use them solely for the purpose of receiving the Services.
+The Client is granted a limited, non-exclusive, non-transferable, revocable licence to use them solely for the purpose of receiving the Services.

 13. Representations and warranties